callwithcurrentconfusion/kindlemail/README.md

 Kindlemail is a quick-n-dirty utility for sending files or web-pages to your kindle.

-This project is still in very early Alpha, and will most likely get broken a lot as I add new features, and attempt to clean things up.
+This project is still in very early alpha, and will most likely get broken a lot as I add new features, and attempt to clean things up.
 I'm still learning Clojure, and I am still amateur programmer; all constructive criticism is welcome.
 Please email me with any questions, comments, criticisms, or concerns.

-## Setup

-#Building
+##Building

 If you have Leiningen installed, you can build with a simple: